Djokovic, Federer, Serena remain favorites to win opening Grand Slam

 “I mean, you’re 30-whatever.
 Why?
 Just why?,” Zverev asked jokingly of Federer at the Hopman Cup trophy presentation.

-The 21-year-old Zverev appears the most likely of the younger generation of players hoping to end the world’s top three’s domination of Grand Slams, having beaten Federer and Djokovic at the ATP Tour Finals in London last November.
+The 21-year-old Zverev appears the most likely of the younger generation hoping to end the world’s top three’s domination of Grand Slams, having beaten Federer and Djokovic at the ATP Tour Finals in London last November.

-While others in ‘Generation Next’ like Austria’s Dominic Thiem and the 22-year-old Russians Karen Khachanov and Daniil Medvedev could cause upsets, it is debatable whether they have can win seven matches over 14 days.
+While others in ‘Generation Next’ like Austria’s Dominic Thiem and the 22-year-old Russians Karen Khachanov and Daniil Medvedev could cause upsets, it is debatable whether they can win seven matches over 14 days.

-Two of the older generation who have shown they do have that ability — Britain’s Andy Murray and Switzerland’s Stan Wawrinka — could be dangerous floaters in the draw as they make their way back from injury-plagued seasons.
+Two of the older generation who have shown they do have that ability — Britain’s Andy Murray and Switzerland’s Stan Wawrinka — could be dangerous floaters in the draw.

 Murray, a five-time finalist at Melbourne Park, spent most of last year recuperating from hip surgery and looked rusty last week in Brisbane but declared himself pain free.

-Wawrinka, the 2014 champion, is also coming back from knee surgery and a back injury in the second half of 2018, but typically flies under the radar through Grand Slams and unlikely to have any pressure, which makes him more lethal.
+Wawrinka, the 2014 champion, is also coming back from knee surgery and a back injury in the second half of 2018, but typically flies under the radar through Grand Slams.

-The women’s draw looks more open even with Serena Williams, the most dominant force in the sport, back chasing a 24th grand slam singles title to tie Margaret Court’s all-time record.
+The women’s draw looks more open even with Serena Williams, the most dominant force in the sport, back and chasing a 24th grand slam singles title to tie Margaret Court’s all-time record.

 The American was eight weeks pregnant when she won her 23rd title at Melbourne Park in 2017 and returned to action last year where she reached finals at Wimbledon and the U.S. Open.

-Williams, who played at the Hopman Cup in Perth, enters the year’s first grand slam ranked 16th but she still remains the favorite in Melbourne even if she lost to Naomi Osaka in the Flushing Meadows final.
+Williams enters the year’s first Grand Slam ranked 16th but she still remains the favorite in Melbourne even if she lost to Naomi Osaka in the Flushing Meadows final.

 World number one Simona Halep, with a massive burden off her shoulders, will hope to go one better this year having lost the 2018 final to Caroline Wozniacki.

-The Romanian, who lost to Ash Barty in the second round of the Sydney International on Wednesday, broke her grand slam duck at the French Open in June last year and finished the season at number one for the second consecutive year.
+The Romanian broke her major duck at the French Open in June last year and finished the season at number one for the second consecutive year.

-Halep, who is without a coach since Australian Darren Cahill left for family reasons, will expect her back to hold up in competition after a herniated disk curtailed her 2018 season.
+Halep, who is without a coach since Australian Darren Cahill left for family reasons, will expect her back to hold up after a herniated disk curtailed her 2018 season.

 Wozniacki also has a question mark over her fitness after the 28-year-old Dane revealed her battle with rheumatoid arthritis last October but has since claimed that she has learnt to live with it.